 This Week’s Top Economic Data Points: U.S. Trade Deficit Improves While Canada’s Widens

-- The Markit PMI for Canada rose to 55.5 in March, its highest level in more than three years, from 54.7 in February due to “robust” increases in output, new orders and employment.
+- The Markit PMI for Canada increased to 55.5 in July from 54.7 in June due to an increase in output and higher rates of employment.